 WhatsApp Reinvents Text Statuses with Snapchat-Inspired Stories

 Facebook continues its trial for stealing Snapchat’s user base by bringing the “Stories” feature to its fourth platform, WhatsApp.
-As a “gift” to its billion-plus users on the messaging platform’s eight anniversary, WhatsApp has redesigned the rusty old text status and has brought the ability to post ephemeral posts.
-The feature will begin to rollout for Android, iOS, and surprisingly, Windows Phone as well starting from today.
+As a “gift” to its billion-plus users on the messaging platform’s eighth anniversary, WhatsApp has redesigned the rusty old text status and has brought the ability to post ephemeral posts.
+The feature will begin to roll out for Android, iOS, and, surprisingly, Windows Phone as well starting from today.

-Commenting further on the launch, Jan Koum, CEO & Co-Founder, WhatsApp, states, “We are excited to announce that, coinciding with WhatsApp’s 8th birthday on February 24, we are reinventing the status feature.
-Starting today, we are rolling out an update to status, which allows you to share images and videos with your friends and contacts on WhatsApp in an easy and secure way.
+Commenting further on the launch, Jan Koum, CEO & Co-Founder of WhatsApp, states, “We are excited to announce that, coinciding with WhatsApp’s 8th birthday on February 24, we are reinventing the status feature.
+Starting today, we are rolling out an update to status, allowing you to share images and videos with your friends and contacts on WhatsApp easily and securely.
 Yes, even your status updates are end-to-end encrypted.”